 The most common cause of leaks is also the most easily avoided.
 Tanks are built with a central airflow tube that runs through the main body of the tank up to the drip tip.
 That’s the chimney.
 Despite instruction leaflets warning against this, it’s common for vapers to accidentally get juice down this tube, leading to gurgling and leaking.
 Make sure you’re careful to avoid the chimney when you fill a tank.
 If juice does make it into this section, clean it out with a paper towel before vaping.
 And don’t overfill your tank.
 Leaving a small air pocket at the top creates a vacuum inside the tank, helping prevent e-liquid from leaking out.

 2. Check your O rings

-Worn or damaged O-rings are a common cause of leaks, particularly with the popular range of Kangertech subohm tanks.
+Worn or damaged O-rings are a common cause of leaks.
 Take apart your tank and examine the O-rings closely.
 If they are worn away, broken or simply not there, this means your tank’s air seal has been compromised.
 Thankfully O-rings are cheap and easy to buy — just make sure you get the correct size.

 3. Check your seals